seanvikoren/gitcrib/README.md

 gitcrib
 ======================

-My personal disorganized set of reminders on how to get things done in git.
+My personal set of reminders on how to get things done in git.

 ### Create new branch from existing branch
 ```